-- Covered call strategies may be an effective tool to possibly enhance and diversify income potential, particularly during times of uncertainty and market volatility. - Implementing a covered call strategy is a sophisticated investment technique which, when undertaken by investors directly, requires an understanding of derivatives trading and the ability to manage margin calls. - The Global X Nasdaq 100 Covered Call UCITS ETF (QYLD LN) and Global X S&P 500 Covered Call UCITS ETF (XYLU LN) provide access to covered call strategies on two of the world's largest equity indices, which are predominantly, if not entirely, focussed on U.S. companies.
+- Covered call strategies may be an effective tool to possibly enhance and diversify income potential, particularly during times of uncertainty and market volatility. - Implementing a covered call strategy can be complicated when investing directly due to derivatives, as it requires knowledge of options trading, market timing and the ability to manage potential margin calls - The Global X EURO STOXX 50 Covered Call UCITS ETF (SYLD LN) seeks to provide access to a covered call strategy on one of Europe's largest equity indices.